Physical Security MindMap

 Landscape

 Landscaping refers to the foliage around a building, the trees and plants.
-You want to ensure the foliage is maintained to provide clear sight lines for cameras and that a would be attacker can’t just climb up a tree and into the building.
+You want to ensure the foliage is maintained to provide clear sight lines for cameras and that a would-be attacker can’t just climb up a tree and into the building.

 Grading

 Grading refers to how the land is sloped around a building.
-You want the ground to slope down and away from the building so that in the event of a flood your nice and dry on an island and not at the bottom of a lake.
+You want the ground to slope down and away from the building so that in the event of a flood you're nice and dry on an island and not at the bottom of a lake.

 Cameras